tanjo3/tww_apworld/README.md

 include chests, items received from NPC, and treasure salvaged from the ocean floor.
 The randomizer also includes quality-of-life features such as a fully opened world, removing many cutscenes, increased sailing speed, and more.

-In-game item models still need to be implemented in the project's current state.
-Instead, all items in the game will be a green rupee.
-This is a temporary measure until item models are implemented.
-You'll receive the actual item for that location from the Archipelago server.

 ## Which locations get shuffled?

 All randomizable locations will have their items shuffled each seed.
 However, the randomizer is designed so that only